 - Regulated lender that has been approved and is enrolled in the program

-If you’re unsure whether a lender is participating in this payroll protection program, you can consult the Small Business Administration.
+If you’re unsure whether a lender is participating in this payroll protection program, consult the Small Business Administration.

 The application form will ask you for basic business information such as: